 Drosera rotundifolia was the first species of Drosera to be named and is the type species of the genus.
 It was also the center piece of Darwin's experiments to prove carnivory.

 Plants are shipped bare-root, wrapped in damp sphagnum moss.
 In their dormant season, they will be shipped as dormant hibernacula.
 Photographs are representative of species, and not the specific Drosera rotundifolia plant for sale.

 Height: 1" - 2"

-Soil: Lower Bog Mix or General CP Mix or Live Sphagnum Moss.
+Soil: Lower Bog Mix or All Purpose Mix or Live Sphagnum Moss

 Use: Grows well in the soggy bog garden, greenhouse and indoors.
 It is a good plant for terrariums, but must be provided dormancy.